Payment Webhooks

 reference string Your reference/order number

-paymentMethod string Bank Transfer, Card, or Direct Debit
+paymentMethod string Pay by Bank, Pay by Bank+, Card, or Direct Debit

 eventType string The event that triggered this webhook